 - Anouk Mentink, 2014, research technician and lab manager.

-- Eelco Fennema, 2014, PhD student: Cell aggregation as instructive tool in bone tissue engineering.
+- Eelco Fennema, 2014, PhD student: An analysis of trauma and its solutions in bone tissue engineering.

 - Bach Le Quang, 2014, PhD student:Decellularized cartilage matrix as an alternative for demineralized bone matrix.

 - Nathalie Groen, 2014, PhD student: High throughput screening of bone graft materials.

 - Vanessa LaPointe, 2014, postdoc: Molecular biology in 3D.

 - Karolina Janeczek, 2013, PhD student: Endothelial differentiation of mesenchymal stem cells.